Anadea/anadea_blog/content/posts/p2p-and-b2b-real-time-payments-value-for-your-business/index.md

 * **Great availability**.
 Such systems operate 24 hours per day, 365 days per year, without any days off or breaks.

 While trying to make any predictions for the near future, it’s difficult to imagine that systems for real-time international payments will fully replace SWIFT.
 For complex and high-value corporate transactions, this traditional system will still remain a strong player.
 Meanwhile, we can expect to see the emergence of new hybrid models, where the speed of real-time solutions will be powered by SWIFT’s global reach.

+{{< advert_with_cta title="Have an idea to build your own tool for real-time payments?" description="Our team of professional developers with expertise in the financial domain will find the right approach to transforming your idea into a fully functional product!" button="Let’s discuss our cooperation" url="https://anadea.info/free-project-estimate" >}}

 ## RTP Infrastructure: What’s Behind It?